stone1994105/msci-text-analytics-s20/README.md

-# msci-text-analytics-s20
-MSCI 641 University of Waterloo
+# Assignments for MSCI 641 University of Waterloo